 The rack and pinion is a newer alternative to the steering gearbox.
-Both take inputs from the steering column; at the top of the column is the steering wheel, at the bottom is either a steering box or a rack and pinion.
-From there steering forces run out through inner and outer tire rods to the steering knuckles at the wheels.
-The rack and pinion is a lighter, simpler and generally easier arrangement, especially on a front wheel drive vehicle.
+Both take inputs from the steering column; at the top of the column is the steering wheel, and at the bottom is either a steering box or a rack and pinion.
+From there, steering forces run out through inner and outer tie rods to the steering knuckles at the wheels.
+The rack and pinion is a lighter, simpler, and generally easier arrangement, especially on a front wheel drive vehicle.

 How hard a rack is to replace depends mostly on how it sits in the vehicle.
-On a front wheel drive car the rack usually sits behind the engine, tucked in between the frame and sub-frame.
+On a front wheel drive car, the rack usually sits behind the engine, tucked in between the frame and subframe.
 It’s common to have to support the engine and lower the sub-frame to gain enough access to undo and remove the rack and pinion.
-On light trucks that use a rack and pinion, it will typically sit in front of the engine.
-Usually replacement is pretty straightforward then.
+On light trucks that use a rack and pinion, it will typically sit in front of the engine, where replacement is usually pretty straightforward.

 Costs of Rack and Pinion Replacement

-On average for most vehicles it costs about $1000 to replace a rack and pinion.
+On average, for most vehicles, it costs about $1200 to replace a rack and pinion.

-For some more specific estimates on some common vehicles, using $100 an hour as a labor rate, and adding in an amount for fluids and for re-aligning the vehicle:
+For some more specific estimates on some common vehicles, using $150 an hour as a labor rate and adding in an amount for fluids and re-aligning the vehicle:

-For a 2009 Chevrolet Malibu with a 3.5 liter engine the labor time to replace a rack and pinion is 2.6 hours.
+For a 2009 Chevrolet Malibu with a 3.5 liter engine, the labor time to replace a rack and pinion is 2.6 hours.
 A factory rack costs about $534, or a remanufactured ACDelco rack costs about $323.
-This makes the job about $894 using factory parts, or about $683 using aftermarket parts.
+This makes the job about $924 using factory parts, or about $713 using aftermarket parts.

-Warranties of new and remanufactured parts are typically about the same—two or three years.
+Warranties on new and remanufactured parts are typically about the same—two or three years.

 Resealing vs Replacing

-Back in the early days (70’s and 80’s), rack and pinion assemblies tended to be pretty heavy and very solidly made, in keeping with the large and heavy vehicles of the time.
-The main thing that went wrong was that seals would leak; the main seals are at the shaft ends and the input from the column.
-In many cases they can be replaced with the rack in the vehicle, saving a great deal of labor.
+Not too many years ago, rack and pinion assemblies tended to be pretty heavy and very solidly made, in keeping with the larger and heavier vehicles of the time.
+The main thing that went wrong with them was that seals would leak; the main seals are at the shaft ends and the input from the column.
+In many cases, those seals could be replaced with the rack in the vehicle, saving a great deal of labor.

 But resealing rack and pinions is much less common of an operation since then.
 Part of the reason is that modern rack and pinions aren’t so heavily built, and often seals will leak because the shafts and bushings they seal are worn.
 Lighter parts tend to wear more when they are designed to operate closer to their mechanical limits.

-Another reason is warranty, which doesn’t always cover much in a resealing job.
-For instance, if a rack is removed, resealed and reinstalled, and then comes back with an end seal leak, it might or might not be covered.
-If the seal was put in incorrectly or is defective it would be covered.
-But if it turns out that it leaks because of excess wear in the shaft bushings, that means not only is it not covered, but the resealed rack now needs to be replaced at the customer’s expense.
-Which puts everyone in a bad position, and it’s not always possible to predict problems like that.
+Another reason is the warranty, which doesn’t always cover much in a resealing job.
+For instance, if a rack is removed, resealed, and reinstalled, and then comes back with an end seal leak, that would be covered if the seal was put in incorrectly or was defective.
+But if it turned out that the leak was due to excess wear in the shaft bushings, not only would that not be covered, but the resealed rack would need to be replaced at the customer’s expense.
+Which would put everyone in a bad position, and it’s not always possible to predict problems like that.

 What Else Might be Recommended

-The alignment also needs to be done when the rack and pinion is replaced, so any shop with a little foresight would do a good inspection of the front and rear suspensions in order to make sure that the alignment goes well and is worthwhile.
-Ball joints and bushings should be inspected, and if anything there needs done it should be done at the same time.
-In some areas of the country rust is a big issue due to salted roads, and it’s a good idea to make sure adjustments can be made and things aren’t frozen up.
-It’s not uncommon to have rear adjusters, for instance, seized to the point that they need to be cut off and parts replaced.
-Things like that are better to find out before a job is started than on the last step, when it’s on the alignment rack.
+The alignment also needs to be done when the rack and pinion are replaced, so any shop with a little foresight would do a good inspection of the front and rear suspensions in order to make sure that the alignment can be completed successfully.
+Ball joints and bushings should be inspected, and if anything needs to be done, it should be done at the same time.
+In some areas of the country where rust is a big issue, it’s a good idea to make sure adjustments can be made and things aren’t frozen up.
+It’s not uncommon to have rear adjusters, for instance, seize to the point that they need to be cut off and parts replaced.
+Things like that are better to find out before the job is on its last step, when it’s on the alignment rack.

 The main thing is servicing the fluid.
-Clean fluid is a good lubricant, old dirty fluid is less good.
-The other thing is to take it easy driving; like many things on the car the rack is more or less stressed depending on how the vehicle is driven.
+Clean fluid is a good lubricant; old, dirty fluid is less good.
+The other thing is to take it easy while driving; like many things in a car, the rack is more or less stressed depending on how the vehicle is driven.

-Usually yes, though it depends on how bad the leak is.
-If too much fluid is lost then power steering is lost, but if the leak is slow and monitored, usually it’s no problem.
+Usually, yes, though it depends on how bad the leak is.
+If too much fluid is lost, then power steering is lost, but if the leak is slow and monitored, usually there’s no problem.

 On most trucks, yes, it’s not too hard.
 On most cars, no; it’s difficult to impossible to get enough access without having the vehicle up on a lift.
-In either case it still needs to be aligned afterwards.
+Specialized tools such as an engine support bar are often needed as well.
+In either case, it still needs to be aligned afterwards.